lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 You can find the repository for Socket.io [here.](https://socket.io/) We'll install it with `npm` with the `npm install socket.io-client` command in terminal.

 The code below is enough for the pi to connect to our Heroku server.
+The idea is to send sensor data like temperature or humidity.
+You can see the code for working with sensors and the raspberry Pi with this [Pi Environmental sensor](https://alvarolacouture.com/nyu-itp/assignment-3-web-connected-environmental-monitor/) I made.

 ```